marq24/ha-senec-v3/README.md

 | WEBAPI Peak Shaving Capacity Limit | When using the Manual Peak Shaving Mode this capacity limit will be used for your battery          | no                 |
 | WEBAPI Peak Shaving End Time       | When using the Manual Peak Shaving Mode, this time releases the capacity limit for the battery     | no                 |

+### SENEC.Connect

+What should I say – this currently only seams to work for x4 Systems.
+There are only a handful of read-only sensors available. __Yes__ it exists & __yes__ it's supported by this Integration.
+Does it generate extra value?
+At least for x4 owners this can be a backup, when the WebAPI will stop working for whatever reason.

 <a href="wb-control"/></a>

 ### Wallbox Control

-Without this integration owners of a SENEC wallbox, __must__ use the SENEC mobile app in order to control the wallbox device.
+Without this integration, owners of a SENEC wallbox __must__ use the SENEC mobile app to control the wallbox device.
 This 'remote-control-functionality' implies, that it takes a certain amount of time till a change in the mobile app will be synced with your local device.
-I was not aware of this 'delay'-situation (since I do not have a wallbox installed - and probably I will not get one from SENEC).
+I was not aware of this 'delay'-situation (since I do not have a wallbox installed – and probably I will not get one from SENEC).
 At the end of December (2023) I was contacted by Sigurd L. and was asked, if it would be possible to support wallbox control with this SENEC.Home Integration.

-The challenge for the integration is, that on the one hand it has to be ensured that the appropriate values in the local SENEC device will be set and make sure on the other hand that at the same time, that also the corresponding adjustments will be done in the SENEC Backend infrastructure (where the mobile app going to make the adjustments).
-And of course all that have to be done without any documentation and a really wired mix of parameter names - so please __use this functionality on your own risk!__.
+The challenge for the integration is that on the one hand, it has to be ensured that the appropriate values in the local SENEC device will be set and make sure, on the other hand, that at the same time, that also the corresponding adjustments will be done in the SENEC Backend infrastructure (where the mobile app is going to make the adjustments).
+And of course, all that has to be done without any documentation and a really wired mix of parameter names - so please __use this functionality at your own risk!__.

 When the Integration would adjust the wallbox setting in the local SENEC device __only__, then these changes will be reverted/overwritten after a short while with the data provided by the central SENEC backend.
 So this Home Assistant integration will set values in your local SENEC device as well as via the APP-API (web based) __simultaneously__ - so that the central SENEC backend and your local SENEC device are in sync.